Monday, December 29, 2014

 Overview:

 First, some basics.
-Many, many people with ME/CFS have yeast overgrowth, even if they don’t realize it.
+Many, many people with ME/CFS and long-COVID have yeast overgrowth, even if they don’t realize it.
 One reason it is common for us is that it is related to immune dysfunction.
-One study from Pitt found that a particular cytokine, IL-17, helps to suppress yeast overgrowth, while several studies specific to immune function in ME/CFS have shown our IL-17 is often low.
-Many studies and experts have found yeast overgroath as a factor in many patients with ME/CFS.
+This study from Pitt found that a particular cytokine, IL-17, helps to suppress yeast overgrowth, as did this NIH review of studies on IL-17 and yeast.
+Several studies specific to immune function in ME/CFS have shown our IL-17 is often low.
+Many studies and experts have found yeast overgrowth as a factor in many patients with ME/CFS.
 And this study digs into the details of immune dysfunction in ME/CFS and a connection to yeast overgrowth.

 Yeast or candida is naturally occurring in our bodies and is not damaging normally.
-Problems occur when the yeast takes over.
+Problems occur when the yeast takes over (i.e an overgrowth) and crowds out the good bacteria in the GI system.
 This often happens after a course of antibiotics because they kill off the good bacteria (aka probiotics) in our gastrointestinal systems that normally keep yeast/candida in check.
 Because yeast overgrowth often occurs when you take antibiotics, people being treated for Lyme disease and other tick infections are at especially high risk.
 Our Lyme specialist was the first one to prescribe antifungals for yeast overgrowth for both of us.
 In addition, the immune dysfunction of ME/CFS makes us more susceptible to bacterial infections than most, so many of us get recurring infections, like bronchitis, sinus infections, and ear infections, that require the use of antibiotics.
+But even without antibiotics, the immune dysfunction of ME/CFS and long-COVID alone makes yeast overgrowth a common underlying factor.

-However, many of the symptoms of yeast overgrowth are less obvious and far more debilitating.
+However, many of the symptoms of yeast overgrowth in ME/CFS and Lyme are less obvious and far more debilitating.
 For my son and I, all of our ME/CFS symptoms get much worse: flu-like aches, sore throat, cognitive dysfunction, exhaustion, etc. For me, the worst part is the aches.
-I spent almost two months this fall wracked with achiness every single day.
+I spent two months in fall 2014 wracked with flu-like achiness every single day.
 Amazingly, after experiencing yeast overgrowth so many times before, I didn’t realize what was going on for weeks, until I noticed my mouth was sore.
 I ran to the bathroom mirror and stuck my tongue out and sure enough, there was obvious thrush in my mouth.
 Duh.
+Similarly, with a more recent flare-up, in 2023, I couldn't figure out why I was so exhausted and couldn't get rid of the flu-like aches, until my doctor looked in my mouth, and ... yup, again!

-At first, I tried all the usual approaches (see list below) but to no avail – there was still visible thrush in my mouth and I still felt absolutely awful and was barely able to function.
+At first, in 2014, I tried all the usual approaches (see list below) but to no avail – there was still visible thrush in my mouth, and I still felt absolutely awful and was barely able to function.
 At that point, I asked my doctor to prescribe antifungals (yeast is a fungus).
 At the normal dosage, even those barely helped.
 I had to double the dose to finally, finally begin to get the yeast under control.
-Even that was barely effective – when I went in to see my doctor after more than a month on Diflucan (an antifungal), and she looked in my mouth and still saw the thrush there, she prescribed a stronger antifungal (Ketoconazole), alternating days with the Difucan.
-I finally started to feel better!
+Even that was only partly effective.
+When I went to see my doctor after more than a month on Diflucan (fluconazole, an antifungal), and she looked in my mouth and still saw the thrush there, she prescribed a stronger antifungal (Ketoconazole), alternating days with the Difucan.
+I finally started to feel better.
+Since then, I have remained on fluconazole daily.
+I had similar struggles in 2023, even with the anti-fungals!
+This time, it was my diet that was the key.
+Sometimes, it takes ALL of the treatments listed below to finally get yeast overgrowth under control.

 Here are the treatments we’ve tried to get yeast/candida under control, in rough order of what to do first: